prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1.WorkloadBinding">WorkloadBinding</a>)
 </p>
 <div>
-<p>ConfigResourceCondition describes the status of configuration resources linked to Prometheus, PrometheusAgent, Alertmanager, or ThanosRuler.</p>
+<p>ConfigResourceCondition describes the status of configuration resources linked to Prometheus, PrometheusAgent, Alertmanager or ThanosRuler.</p>
 </div>
 <table>
 <thead>